July 7, 2024 lavender care secrets

 Pruning

-Pruning is essential for maintaining a healthy lavender plant:
+Pruning is a big part of maintaining a healthy lavender:

 When to Prune

-The best time to prune lavender is after it has flowered, typically late summer.
-This timing helps prepare the plant for winter and encourages robust growth in spring.
+The best time to prune lavender is after it has flowered, which is generally in the late summer.
+Doing it at this point helps prepare the plant for the winter and also encourages strong growth in the spring.

-• Spring: Trim back about one third of the plant to encourage bushy growth.
+• Spring: Trim back about a third of the plant as it will encourage it to grow more.

-• Summer: After flowering cut back the spent blooms and tidy up the plant.
+• Summer: After flowering cut back the dead blooms and tidy up the plant.

-Use clean, sharp shears and cut back about a third of the plant’s current year’s growth.
-This helps maintain the plant’s shape and promotes dense, bushy growth.
+Use clean, sharp shears and cut back around a third of how much the plant has grown in the current year.
+This helps the plant keep it’s shape and also encourages it to grow more densely.

 1. Use sharp, clean shears to make clean cuts.

 2. Avoid cutting into the woody part of the plant.
-Stick to the green, leafy sections.
+You should focus on the green, leafy sections.

-3. Shape the plant into a mounded form to prevent it from becoming leggy.
+3. Shape the plant into a mounded form to stop it from becoming leggy.

 Troubleshooting Common Problems